A-New-BellHope/bellhopcuda/README.md

 ### How do I use `bellhopcxxlib` as a library in another project?

-- Copy the `[bellhopcuda repo]/include/bhc` directory to an `include` directory in your other project.
+- Copy the `[bellhopcuda repo]/include/bhc` directory to an `include` directory in your parent project.
 Or, if a Git submodule, add the `[bellhopcuda repo]/include` directory to your include paths.
 - Set your parent project's C++ version to C++17 or later.
 - If you are on Windows and using the `bellhopcxxlib.dll` shared (dynamic) library